office hours: M/T/W/F 12:00-1:00 or by appointment

 To become savvy transmedia storytellers by:

-- demonstrating a critical awareness of the cultural effects transmedia storytelling.
+- demonstrating a critical awareness of the cultural effects transmedia storytelling and transmedia branding.

 - showing an understanding of the affordances and constraints of the different modes and channels for storytelling in today’s digital media environment.

 - creating stories that entertain and are coherent across multiple media platforms.